 Customers don’t just want to hear from you when you want them to pay you money.
 So, if they receive relevant content, they’ll be more likely to engage with you.
 Examples would include how-to guides, product demonstrations, and educational webinars.

 With this new era of data privacy comes the opportunity to optimize for better business growth.
 This means using every channel at your disposal to provide personalized content to your prospects and customers.
 For example, media like email signatures can often be overlooked in favor of other digital advertising activities.

 However, with over 350 billion emails sent daily, intelligent marketers can turn every message into a vehicle for delivering targeted and personalized marketing throughout a standard business email chain.
 By using email signatures effectively, you also give yourself a competitive advantage in today’s digital world.
-You can create targeted marketing opportunities in a way that is organic and not intrusive.
-It also means you better control your media spending and delight an engaged customer base.
+You can create targeted marketing opportunities in a way that is organic and not obtrusive.
+It also means you better control your media spend and delight an engaged customer base.

 Be transparent about data collection and use

 If you want customers to trust you with their data, you need to be clear about what you will do with it.
 If customers understand what they consent to and how it benefits them, they will be much more willing to give up their data.
 Transparency builds trust, which turns into loyalty.
 This is the perfect formula for creating long-lasting customer relationships.

 According to Google, collecting data responsibly is the best method for balancing data-driven marketing and privacy protection.
 Your privacy and cookie policies, as well as your terms and conditions, must be easily accessible on your website.
 This makes it easier for visitors to opt-out of any data practices and provides a secure site experience.

 It helps if you are also transparent with your data usage policy.
 In particular, the data you collect should only be used for your stated purposes.
 If you say you are only collecting data for research purposes, you cannot then use the data for marketing purposes.